skip to content

 Selection Process

 Applications are considered as they are received on a rolling basis.
-Interviews may be conducted in person, over the phone, or via Zoom depending on the location and availability of parties involved.
-Applicants applying for funding need to ensure their applications are submitted in full by the relevant deadlines and that their applications make clear how they meet any specific selection criteria stated by the funder.
+Depending on the location and availability of the parties involved, interviews will be conducted in person, over the phone, or online.
+Applicants applying for funding need to ensure their applications are submitted in full by the relevant deadlines, and that their applications make clear how they meet any specific selection criteria stated by the funder.

-Applicants should expect to hear whether they have been successful within 8 weeks following the submission of their completed application and required supporting documents.
+Applicants should expect to hear whether they have been successful within 12 weeks following the submission of their completed application and the required supporting documents.

 Further information on How To Apply